g-pechorin/pure-gen/fud14.pure-gen.sbt/REFERENCE.md

 ### Sphinx

-The "Sphinx" component handles Automated Speech Recognition.
+The "Sphinx" component handles Automated Speech Recognition using [version 4 of CMU's Sphinx software ](https://cmusphinx.github.io/).
-The first system it could connect to was [the CMUSphinx4](https://cmusphinx.github.io/) software with [Google's Cloud ASR](https://cloud.google.com/speech-to-text) being added later.
-[Google's Cloud ASR](https://cloud.google.com/speech-to-text) would be the recommended approach as it seems "more accurate" most of the time.
-[CMUSphinx4](https://cmusphinx.github.io/) is somewhat simpler to set up though, and, "free as in free snacks" (and freedom) so will remain integrated for the foreseeable future.
+CMUSphinx4 is simple to set up in this context, so, is offered here for its portability.
-Due to limitations in the `.pidl` tools - the current approach needs both systems to appear in the same file/component if they wish to share the `Microphone` system.<sup id='f_link3'>[3](#f_note3)</sup>

 ```
-// the "data" from the audio system
-opaque AudioLine
+import AudioLine from Audio

-// the Microphone connection
-sample Microphone() = AudioLine

-struct SphinxWord
+struct WordInfo
   confidence: real64
   score: real64
   start: real64  //start: sint64